 We used a product called Smart Patch by Westland.
 However, it shouldn’t really matter which grass seed you use to repair the patch as long as you prepare the soil beforehand.

 Sprinkle your grass seed evenly and gently on top of the new soil:

 Although you should try to get even coverage of seed across your patch, there is no need to obsess over it.
 You do not need to get it 100% perfect.
 It is very unlikely that you will notice a missed inch or two once the new layer of grass has grown.

-Step 4.
-Sprinkle a bit of top soil on top of the new grass seed.
+Sprinkle some top soil on the new grass seed.

 This thin layer of soil will help to protect the grass seed from birds.
-It will also help to prevent windy weather and rain from moving your seed about.
+It will also stop the wind and rain from blowing your seeds around.

 To help ensure that your new grass will grow and repair the lawn patch in question, you can sprinkle on another fine layer of seed: